 Civil fraud

 7 King’s Bench Walk houses a strong team of senior and junior barristers experienced in the handling of complex and high-value civil fraud claims.”
-(Chambers & Partners 2021)
+(Chambers UK Bar 2025)

 Civil fraud, both domestic and cross-border, is a core practice area for members of 7KBW, which is recognised as a leading set in the field.